 When the reality set in, they became extremely supportive.
 My dad helped insure my security team was top tier.
 My mom, an artist, wanted to know more about the music.
 At 15, I was off and running with a lucrative career."

 As if this early jumpstart isn't enough for aspiring screenwriters looking for their next film idea, Bendik was approached that very same year by management at the famed Whiskey a Go-Go on The Sunset Strip to take over promoting their Monday night all-ages show.
 At 15 years old, Bendik was now organizing and promoting two nights a week in Los Angeles; there wasn't a teenager in town that didn't know his name.

 After high school, he assumed he would parlay the work into a full time gig.
 In what may be one of the best documented cases of phenomenal parenting in the City of Angels, Bendik's parents proposed other plans.

 "My mom floated this brochure in front of me for the Cornell University School of Hotel Administration in update New York.
 She said, 'Wow, look at some of these classes they offer!'
 Which included facilities management, accounting and other tasks that were essential to success in the nightlife business.
 My interest was piqued."

 Bendik spent four years learning the ropes of event management, and during the course of his degree, ended up working at some of the hottest clubs in New York City and Las Vegas.
-It was following graduation that he was pulled into the scorching heat of Vegas' – just as Sin City was exploding at the top of U.S. nightlife and dining destination.
+It was following graduation that he was pulled into the scorching heat of Vegas – just as Sin City was exploding as the top U.S. nightlife and dining destination.
 It was now the mid-2000s.